MIGG-NTU/SeisTomo_Tutorials/_sources/computer/command-lines.rst.txt

 pwd
 +++
 `pwd <https://man.linuxde.net/pwd>`__ is a command to find out the path of the current working directory (folder) you’re in.
-The command will return an absolute (full) path, which is basically a path of all the directories that starts with a forward slash (/).
+The command will return an absolute (full) path.

 .. code-block:: console